maritz/nohm/index.md

     someInteger: {
       min: 10,
       max: 40,
-      offset: 15, // this in combination with the limit would work as a kind of pagination where only the
+      offset: 15, // this in combination with the limit would work as a kind of pagination where only five results are returned, starting from result 15
       limit: 5
     },
     SomeTimestamp: {